kodecocodes/i9t/app-thinning/app-thinning.markdown

 Congratulations, you've learned the in and outs of App Thinning!
 Remember that the same cellular limits apply for ODR resources, so there are limits on the resource size you can download.

+Make sure to thoroughly test your ODR tags in a real-life setting using **TestFlight** so you can understand the same experience as your end users.

-Be sure to check out these WWDC videos:
+Also be sure to check out these WWDC videos:
 - [Introducing On Demand Resources (http://apple.co/1HMTaju)](https://developer.apple.com/videos/wwdc/2015/?id=214)
 - [App Thinning in Xcode (http://apple.co/1Kn8HIA)](https://developer.apple.com/videos/wwdc/2015/?id=404)